SMTorg/smt/doc/_src_docs/applications/Mixed_Hier_usage.rst

 affect the dimension of the problem and decide if some other decreed variables are acting or non-acting.

-Additionally, it is also possible to define value constraints that explicitly forbid two variables from having some values simultaneously.
+Additionally, it is also possible to define value constraints that explicitly forbid two variables from having some values simultaneously or for a continuous variable to be greater than another.
 This can be useful for modeling incompatibility relationships: for example, engines can't be installed on the back of the fuselage (vs on the wings) if a normal tail (vs T-tail) is selected.
 Note: this feature is only available if ConfigSpace has been installed: `pip install smt[cs]`

 The hierarchy relationships are specified after instantiating the design space: